 Who are we?

 The Ulysses Club is a social club for motorcyclists over the age of 40 years.
 We are proud of being the largest social club in Australia.

 Membership of the Club is open to any person who holds a current motorcycle licence.* We also welcome applications for membership from the spouse or regular partner (also aged 40 years and over) of a member.

 There is only one kind of membership, full individual membership.
 However, riders with a Learners Permit will be accepted although conditions apply.
 We do welcome all types of bikes, in fact Trike Riders from a State that allows a Trike to be ridden on a car license, are also welcome to apply for membership.
 We also have club plate schemes in most states, for those historic bikes that so many members treasure.

 What we're all about

 The Ulysses Club has around 130 branches and 2 Special Interest Groups right throughout Australia, so opportunity exists to make new friends as you travel around.
 Join in a local ride, or attend a social meeting in a different location just for fun and to meet new people!

-As a benefit to being a member, you will receive the quality journal, Riding On, which contains information about what we all love - bikes and bike related topics.
+As a benefit to being a member, you will receive the quality magazine, Riding On, which contains information about what we all love - bikes and bike related topics.
 Riding On is published in print format on a quarterly basis, and is complemented by a website, www.ridingonline.com.au Ultimately we are a social club so the Riding On is an important reference for all kinds of information for members.
 The main website and Facebook page provide up to date information about rides, Odysseys, rallies, Toy Runs, Branch BBQs, best bikes to ride – you name it!
 And if it’s not there, start a conversation in the Forum – you’ll soon have answers!
 Of course, you’ll need to be a member to access the Forum, and also view the other benefits that membership of the Ulysses Club includes.